Epigenetics of autism: Phelan-McDermid syndrome, schizophrenia, and autism

 SHANK proteins are scaffolding proteins at glutamatergic synapses crucial for synaptic development.
 The disruption of SHANK genes is associated with neurocognitive impairments and conditions.
 The disruptions, either from mutations or deletions, are associated with conditions such as Phelan-McDermid syndrome (PMS), schizophrenia, and autism.
 SHANK 3 is the most studied gene from the SHANK gene family.
 Several studies have found that disruptions to SHANK 3 cause more severe cognitive impairments than disruptions to SHANK 1 or 2.
 These findings suggest that the SHANK gene that is disrupted may determine the severity of the cognitive impairments.

 A study on two mutant mice lines, one line with an autism-linked SHANK 3 mutation on exon 21 and the other with a schizophrenia-linked SHANK 3 mutation on exon 21, found differences in the synaptic and behavioral impairments caused by disruptions to SHANK 3.
 The autism-linked mutation results in a complete loss of SHANK 3 (like a deletion) and impaired striatal synaptic transmission.
 The schizophrenia-linked mutation results in a truncated SHANK 3 protein and severe synaptic impairments in the prefrontal cortex.

 Other studies suggest that SHANK3 knockout mice display behavioral phenotypes of autism.
 These mice display self-injurious grooming, anxiety, and social difficulties.
 Restoration of SHANK 3 in adult mice improved social difficulties and self-grooming behaviors.
 These findings indicate the potential therapeutic effect of restoring SHANK 3.
 SHANK 3 restoration may alleviate some characteristics of autism.
 In addition, modulators and proteins associated with SHANK 3 are potential therapeutic targets for autism.
 However, the effects of targeting modulators differ depending on the specific SHANK 3 disruption.
 For instance, studies have shown that increasing mGluR5 activity improved self grooming and behavioral differences.
 Yet, other studies have shown the opposite effect.
 This demonstrates that the therapeutic effects are dependent on specific SHANK 3 mutation.

+Environmental and postnatal triggers

+Various environmental factors have been identified that can alter the epigenome and contribute to the development of ASD.
+Research indicates that prenatal factors, such as maternal diet and maternal immune activation (for example, resulting from maternal asthma), can significantly interact with fetal epigenetic mechanisms.
+There is also evidence from animal models suggesting the possibility of transgenerational epigenetic inheritance, where exposure to environmental stressors in one generation may affect the neurodevelopment of subsequent generations.

+Early-life stress and the HPA axis

+Postnatal environmental factors, particularly early-life stress (ELS), can also become biologically embedded via epigenetic changes.
+Stressors such as abuse, neglect, or extreme poverty can cause epigenetic modifications that affect the hypothalamic-pituitary-adrenal (HPA) axis, the body's central stress response system.
+ELS has been shown to induce epigenetic changes in several well-known autism candidate genes involved in the HPA axis, including NR3C1, FKBP5, MECP2, GAD1, and BDNF.
+These modifications can push the neurodevelopmental system toward a heightened excitatory state, illustrating a mechanistic overlap between environmental trauma and the genetic traits of ASD.